Servicestack F# template. Starting from the Start

 apphost.Init() |> ignore

-Now, create HelloService.fs outside somewhere. and copy paste below code.
+Now, create HelloService.fs somewhere outside and copy-paste the code below.

 [<CLIMutable>]